Baptism in Martin Luther’s Theology

 Baptism and Infants

 Baptism of infants is the case in point about how baptism works, about its validity, and about the role of faith and Word.69 First of all the proof is in the past: “That the baptism of infants is pleasing to Christ is sufficiently true from his own work.
 God has sanctified many who have been most baptized and has given them the Holy Spirit.”70 Second, the infants’ helpless state symbolizes the condition of all human beings and the fact that baptism does not rely on human effort.
 It is not human beings or their faith but God’s Word that makes baptism.
-Specifically, “baptism is simply water and God’s Word in and with each other; that is, when the Word accompanies the water, baptism is valid, even though faith is lacking.”71 This applies to all, also infants.
+Specifically, “baptism is simply water and God’s Word in and with each other; that is, when the Word accompanies the water, baptism is valid, even though faith is lacking.”71 This applies to all, including infants.
 The focus is on the Word.

 The word in baptism is a particular word about Jesus who welcomes sinners and children, who establishes baptism and gives it meaning and an invitation to it.
-Infant baptism demonstrates that there are no prerequisites or conditions to baptism.
+Infant baptism demonstrates that there are no prerequisites or conditions for baptism.
 “For God’s ordinance in word cannot be changed or altered by human beings.”72

-Luther declares that faith is a non-factor in the validity of the individual’s baptism that is a gift that does not depend on human beings’ faith or belief.
+Luther declares that faith is a non-factor in the validity of the individual’s baptism, which is a gift that does not depend on human beings’ faith or belief.
 “For my faith does not make baptism; rather, it receives.”
 By the same token, “baptism does not become invalid if it is not properly received or used, as I have said, for it is not bound to our faith but to the Word.”73

 Equally strongly, Luther stresses the importance of faith for its effectiveness and meaning in individual life.
 Salvation is a gift that human beings can only receive with a faith in what already is.
 This saving kind of faith, beyond human beliefs, is given to human beings, including infants.
 In the receiving state, there is no difference between infants and grown-ups.

-Speaking of infants’ faith: in Luther’s discernment, there is simply no proof that children would not have faith.74 We should rather assume that they do have.
+Speaking of infants’ faith: in Luther’s discernment, there is simply no proof that children would not have faith.74 We should rather assume that they do have it.
 By the same token, people should err on the side of generosity rather than frugality in this regard.
 Luther speculates: “Even if infants did not believe75—which, however, is not the case as we have proved—still the baptism would be valid and no one should rebaptize them.”76

 In other words, Luther concludes we should both assume the reality of children’s faith in terms of their salvation and remember that baptism is given for the sake of that faith to be received and nurtured.
 Infant baptism is a case in point that baptism is not necessary for salvation as such, just as no human act or intent is.
 Baptism is a sure deliverer of what the Word promises and does.
 That salvation is a gift implies that the faith that receives God is also a gift.